Broken Ankle Recovery Time: Best Treatment & Rehab 2021

 Specifically, if both the tibia and the fibula are broken, this is called a bi-malleolar fracture.

-Because both the medial and lateral malleolus are broken.
+Because both the medial and lateral malleolus is broken.

-If the lateral, posterior and medial malleolus are all broken, this is then termed at tri-malleolar or fracture.
+If the lateral, posterior and medial malleolus are all broken, a tri-malleolar fracture is then termed.

 Foot Doctors can also classify the ankle fracture based on the severity:

 If there is a fracture, which is not displaced.
-This is simply called the nondisplaced fracture.
+This is called the nondisplaced fracture.

 If there is over 1 to 2 mm of motion, this is now called a displaced fracture.

-If there is more than a few different cracks, the bone can almost crack into dust.
+If there are more than a few different cracks, the bone can almost crack into dust.
 This is referred to as a comminuted fracture.
 This is the most serious of fractures.

 If the fracture is open to the skin, this is called an open fracture.